§ 155.316.060 SITE AND DESIGN STANDARDS.

 (1) An accessory dwelling unit may be within, attached to, or detached from a single- or multi-family residential structure.

-(2) An accessory dwelling unit or junior accessory dwelling unit must have kitchen and bathroom facilities that are separate from the primary dwelling, except as allowed by paragraph (3) of this division.
+(3) An accessory dwelling unit or junior accessory dwelling unit must have kitchen and bathroom facilities that are separate from the primary dwelling, except as allowed by division (4) below.

 (D) Maximum unit size.

 (1) Junior accessory dwelling unit.
-The floor area of a junior accessory dwelling unit may not exceed the maximum allowed by Cal.
-Gov’t Code § 65852.22.
+The floor area of a junior accessory dwelling unit may not exceed 500 square feet in size.
 See § 155.112.050(B) (Floor Area Calculation for Junior Accessory Dwelling Unit) for rules of measurement.

 (2) Accessory dwelling unit.

-(a) Existing accessory structure 1,050 square feet or less.
-When an existing accessory structure with a floor area 1,050 square feet or less is converted to an accessory dwelling unit, the floor area may be increased up to a maximum of 1,200 square feet.
+(a) Conversion of existing space or structure 1,050 square feet or less.
+When an existing space or structure with a floor area 1,050 square feet or less is converted to an accessory dwelling unit, the floor area may be increased up to a maximum of 1,200 square feet.

-(b) Existing accessory structure greater than 1,050 square feet.
-The physical dimensions of an existing accessory structure with a floor area greater than 1,050 square feet may be increased by not more than 150 square feet, but only for the purpose of providing ingress or egress.
+(b) Conversion of existing space or structure greater than 1,050 square feet.
+The physical dimensions of an existing space or structure with a floor area greater than 1,050 square feet may be increased by not more than 150 square feet, but only for the purpose of providing ingress or egress.

 (E) Existing home designated as accessory unit.
-If a lot contains an existing single-family home less than 1,200 square feet, the existing home may be designated as an accessory dwelling unit as part of a project to construct a new single-family home on the lot.
+If a lot contains an existing single-family home less than 1,200 square feet in size, the existing home may be designated as an accessory dwelling unit as part of a project to construct a new single-family home on the lot.

 (F) Setbacks.

 (3) Second floor or conversion.
-No additional setbacks are required for an existing structure that is converted to an accessory dwelling unit, or for an accessory dwelling unit constructed above an existing structure.
+No additional setbacks are required for an existing structure that is converted to an accessory dwelling unit, an accessory dwelling unit constructed above an existing structure, or an accessory dwelling unit constructed in the same location and to the same dimensions as an existing structure.

 (G) Parking.